BigVikingGames/Bragi/README.md

 3. Then run the script (on either bash(macOS) or wsl[windows subsystem for linux]) located at `.github/linters/scripts/setup-all.sh` and commit the generated linter-workflow.yml file if it was added or changed with something like `git add .github`.
 This will set up two automatic things:
     a.
 A github action to run the linter on any changed files in all pull requests.
     b.
 A set of hooks to automatically update the linter setup whenever your Bragi submodule changes.
-    If you have a root node module this will also update the package.json and package-lock.json which you can also commit.
-If not then you can add node_modules, package.json and package-lock.json to your root .gitignore file.

 4. Optionally run the script located at `.github/linters/scripts/setup-local-lint.sh` to steup pre-commit linting.
 This will automatically:
     a.
 Install any necessary linters to your system